-2. Consider all communication channels – newsletters and emails are common ways to communicate with your employees across organizations, thankfully the world of technology has provided more ways to communicate than ever before.
+2. Consider all communication channels – newsletters and emails are common ways to communicate with your employees across organizations; thankfully, the world of technology has provided more ways to communicate than ever before.
 Use the technology that’s going to most connect with your people.
 Is it a tweet, a Slack message, or an internal communication platform?
 Bringing awareness to taboo and sensitive topics means communication is vital!
-Meaningful conversations and use of the communication platforms that your employees will respond to go hand in hand.
+Meaningful conversations and the use of the communication platforms that your employees will respond to go hand in hand.

 4. Keep the conversation going – consider opportunities where leaders are leading initiatives to keep the conversation going around mental health.
-They could be quarterly conversations or monthly fireside chats where employees can participate.
+They could be quarterly conversations or monthly fireside chats in which employees can participate.
 These are great opportunities to help strengthen a culture of safety around mental health.
 Creating a sense of normalcy helps to create trust and allows employees to engage in these conversations regularly.

-The past year has shown our well-being as humans go far beyond the physical and now more than ever, we need organizations and leaders to ensure we’re offering support that caters to the wholeness of an individual.
+The past year has shown our well-being as humans go far beyond the physical, and now more than ever, we need organizations and leaders to ensure we’re offering support that caters to the wholeness of an individual.

 I’d love to know in the comments!
-Remember, you don’t have to have all the answers you, just need to show you care and lead by example.
+Remember, you don’t have to have all the answers.
+You just need to show you care and lead by example.